artberri/web/_posts/2016-10-15-npm-yarn-benchmark.md

 ## The Method

 The tool I've used to measure the speed of both managers is just the linux command `time`.
-I've created a little Bash script, based on [this gist][7] made by Peter Mitchell, that will perform multiple installations of three famous JS frameworks using Yarn and NPM.
+I've created a little Bash script, based on [this gist][7] made by Peter Mitchell, that will perform multiple installations of three popular JS frameworks using Yarn and NPM.

 The script will run multiple installations of [Angular][8], [Ember][9] and [React][10] using both, NPM and Yarn, and it